Menu

 That is a significant shift.
 Nearly one in three listings that entered the market during this period failed to sell before the listing agreement ended.
 This does not mean one in three homes are unsellable - many of these properties will re-list and eventually sell.
 But it does tell us that pricing accuracy and marketing strategy have become far more critical than they were even twelve months ago.

 Of the properties that expired and then re-listed, roughly 50% came back at a reduced price.
 About 45% re-listed at the same price, suggesting those sellers either believe the market will come to them or are testing a new agent or marketing approach.
-The remaining handful actually increased their asking price, which is a bold strategy in a market where buyers are showing more discipline.

 Greater Moncton February 2026: The Key Market Metrics